 "Something unprecedented and irreversible is happening to humanity".
 The Economist – 27 March 2004

 The United States Census Bureau considers a baby boomer to be someone born during the birth boom between 1946 and 1964.

-There are no precise dates for these demographic cohorts (groups that are considered to have common defining characteristics).
-But it is generally understood that the baby boomers are the Post 2nd World War generation.
+There are no precise dates for demographic cohorts (groups that are considered to have common defining characteristics).
+But it is generally understood that the baby boomers are the post 2nd World War generation.

 Generation Y are also known as Echo Boomers as they are the offspring of the baby boomers.

 For the first time in human history aging baby boomers have created the situation where the proportion of elderly people (aged sixty or over) surpasses the proportion of under-fives.